iteles/Ultimate-guide-to-successful-meetups/readme.md

-#The Ultimate Guide to Organizing a Meetup
+#The Ultimate Guide to Organizing a Meetup [Work in Progress]
+Currently just some initial thoughts for this post

 ##Qualifiers
 + Experience comes from LadiesWhoCode